 The roads and highways in and around New York City are always crowded.
 Traffic is a part of living in any big city, especially New York.
-Listening to the traffic report during either the AM or PM Rush Hours include a litany of car crashes and delays from one end of the tri-state area to the other.
+Listening to the traffic report during either the AM or PM Rush Hours includes a litany of car crashes and delays from one end of the tri-state area to the other.
 In some areas, such as on the Belt Parkway in Queens, even if there are no accidents, there are places where there are five lanes of traffic that merge down to three lanes, so delays are inevitable.

 You Can’t Control the Traffic

 When sitting in traffic, there are people who know that trying to control the traffic is like trying to control the weather, so what is the point of getting angry about it.
 There are people, however, that the longer they sit in traffic, the angrier and more impatient they become.
 Invariably, after passing the cause of the delay you get those drivers that try to make up for the lost time by driving at a high rate of speed weaving in and out of traffic coming dangerously close to other cars and blasting their horn at people who the driver feels is in their way.

 When cars are coming from behind you at those speeds through traffic, you, as a driver, might not see them coming until they are right on top of you.
 They are changing lanes at high speed with no directional signal and you have to decide how you are going to react if they come too close to you as they pass.

 Aggressive Driving and Road Rage are a factor in a large number of injuries

 Road Rage and aggressive driving are extremely dangerous.
 Aggressive driving causes 66% of all traffic-related fatalities.
 Of all of the aggressive driving incidents reported in a 2017 study, 37% involved a firearm.